R B Nordick Foundation

 Getting on Their Radar

-Due to the foundation's explicit policy against unsolicited requests, there is no documented pathway for new organizations to approach this funder.
+Due to the foundation's explicit policy against unsolicited requests, there is no documented pathway for new organisations to approach this funder.
 The foundation appears to identify beneficiaries through:

 • Board members' existing knowledge of the Christian missions sector